Sentiment Analysis Report

 Crab Mentality utak talangka

 The idea that people pull others down to prevent them from succeeding.
 Workers who report colleagues' misconduct are sometimes accused of crab mentality.
-Office-based workers who resent WFH arrangements are similarly dismissed.
-This makes it difficult to distinguish legitimate accountability from jealousy-driven sabotage.

 Paternalistic Supervision